ckronlage/AID-HS/docs/install_docker.md

 # Docker container

-**WARNING: Installation and use not yet tested on Windows.
-Please do let us know if you are succeeding / failing to use the docker container on Windows**
+**WARNING: Installation and use has not yet been tested on Windows.
+Please let us know if you have succeeded or are having challenges using the docker container on Windows**

-The Docker container has all the prerequisites embedded on it which makes it easier to install and compatible with most of the OS systems.
+The Docker container has all the prerequisites embedded into it.
+This makes it easier to install and compatible with most OS systems.

 Notes:
 - Currently only tested on **Linux** (HPC Singularity coming soon)